rtkarcher/fs-create/README.md

 fs-create
 =========

-This Chef cookbook leverages the existing lvm community cookbook in creating customized logical volumes and mounted filesystems
+This Chef cookbook leverages the existing lvm community cookbook in creating customized logical volumes and mounted filesystems.
+Namely, it will do the following:

 * Partition a 5GB logical volume (`lvname`) from the `vg00` volume group
 * Format the newly-created `lvname` for `ext4` and mount at `/opt/appsvc/logs`, then create a mount point entry in `/etc/fstab`